Some Early History of the Johann Heinrich Cress Family of Clements Tp, NS

 Who was Johann Heinrich Cress?

-Johann Heinrich Cress appears to have been one of some 30,000 German mercenaries hired by the British government during the late 1770s from a number of southwestern German principalities.
+Johann Heinrich Cress appears to have been one of some 30,000 German mercenaries hired by the British government during the early-mid 1770s from a number of southwestern German principalities.
 While the bulk of these German troops served in what is today the USA, about 10,000 served in Canada.
 The mercenaries were intended to assist the British in their North American struggle against the upstart Americans who were demanding secession from British rule and who had taken up arms to underscore that desire.
 In later years the mercenaries became collectively known as Hessians because the bulk of the German Corps and its commanding general were from the Principality of Hess.
 Johann Heinrich, however, was reported to have been from “the Ansbach service”, a reference to the smaller principality of Ansbach which, in cooperation with its sister principality of Bayreuth, offered up some 2,500 soldiers for the British cause; their service appears to have been wholly in the US.
 Of the Ansbach-Bayreuth soldiers committed to the Americas some 1,178 are reported not to have returned to Germany; of the total German contingent it is reported that some 12, 500 did not return home with about 4,800 remaining in the Americas, about 2,400 of which elected to settle in Canada.

 The Nova Scotia record indicates that Johann Heinrich was variously known as

 Gress, as Griss, as Criss, as Christ, as Kress, and as Cress.
 The latter name